RealismusModding/FS17_seasons/README.md

 - Grass is knocked back to stage 2 in the winter
 - Crop growth duration is much, much longer: for some crops more than half a year
 - Growth is adjust to match real life life as much as possible - for example, crops will not grow if planted at the wrong time of the year
+- Winter and spring crops are possible now.
+Some crops can be planted in autumn and in spring and will reach harvestable stage by the summer.
+Some crops can only be planted at certain times of the year.
 - Growth is configurable and can be changed by map makers to suit their map

 ### Maintenance